Wigging out, then wigging in: removing earwigs from stone fruit and augmenting them in pome fruit

 Field sites and experimental design

 To determine if introducing earwigs in pome fruit orchards increase their population over time, and if this reduced target pest populations, we mass released and monitored earwigs using standard cardboard traps (Fig. 1).
-The experiments were conducted in commercial apple and pear orchards in Yakima County, Washington State.
+The experiments were conducted in two commercial orchards in Yakima County, WA (apple and pear) and one orchard in Medford, OR (pear) in 2021-2022.
 The experiment consisted of five replicates, each consisting of a release area with 9 trees (3x3), an intermediate area (6 trees in line, starting from the release area), and a 9-tree control area (3x3) (Fig. 3).
-Each replicate was distant 30m from each other to account for possible within-season dispersal of earwigs (Moerkens et al. 2010).
+Replicates were separated by 30 m to account for possible within-season dispersal of earwigs (Moerkens et al. 2010).
 Earwigs were always released in the middle tree of the release area.
 We had two treatments: a continuous release, where we released 100 earwigs every other week during the season, and a mass release of 500 earwigs done early in the season.

 plot design